pereira/lmat2440/README.md

 They offer a playground for testing some of the algorithms discussed in the class.
 Documentation is largely missing, but the algorithms closely follow their description from the slides.

+Each Python file can be executed by running `python3 filename.py`.
-They are organised as follows:
+The files are organised as follows.

 ## Modular arithmetic